 Treatments such as dry needling, extracorporeal shockwave therapy (ESWT), monopolar capacitive-coupled radiofrequency, Coblation and platelet rich plasma (PRP) focus on increasing the inflammation response rather than suppressing it.
 When a patient presents with symptoms of plantar fascia pain for six months or longer, we must stimulate the inflammatory and healing cascade.

 The basis of PRP technology is to provoke a supraphysiologic release of growth factors in an attempt to jumpstart the healing of a chronic injury.1 Increased concentrations of autologous platelets yield high concentrations of growth factors, subsequently leading to intensified healing of soft tissue on a cellular level.

 Blood is comprised of red blood cells, white bloods cells, plasma and platelets.
 Platelets have a lifespan of seven to 10 days and aggregate at the site of an injury.
 The platelet is responsible for hemostasis, assembly of new connective tissue and revascularization.2 The ability to concentrate platelets and white blood cells within a fibrin clot at the injury site results in a controlled inflammatory response and the following proliferative healing response is the body’s natural reparative mechanism.
-Platelets and white blood cells dominate the proliferative healing response by releasing growth factors, recruiting stem cells and supporting tissue regeneration.
+Platelets and white blood cells dominate the proliferative healing response by releasing growth factors, recruiting bone marrow concentrate and supporting tissue regeneration.

 What The Research Reveals

 There has been extensive research, both animal and human studies, with widespread applications revealing the efficacy and safety of PRP.
 Recently, there has been a focus in the literature on the beneficial effects of PRP for chronic non-healing tendon injuries such as plantar fasciitis and lateral epicondylitis.